 The operatory is thoroughly wiped down with a disinfectant between each patient.
-Attention is paid to all equipment, drawers, light handles, hoses, counter tops and surfaces, etc. that may have been touched during the treatment session.
-Of course, a fresh cup, headrest cover and patient drape are used for each patient.
+Attention is paid to all equipment, drawers, light handles, hoses, countertops, and surfaces, etc. that may have been touched during the treatment session.
+Of course, a fresh cup, headrest cover, and patient drape are used for each patient.

 Disposable Supplies Used When Possible

 Our office makes extensive use of disposables: patient drapes, water cups, matrix bands are all discarded after each use.
-Masks, gloves and safety glasses are used for patient care at all times.
+Masks, gloves, and safety glasses are used for patient care at all times.
 The gloves are often changed several times during treatment, to prevent cross-contamination or if a hole or tear occurs.

 Unit-dose products help keep things new & fresh

 We use unit-dose products whenever they are available.
-The composites, bonding agents, prophylaxis (cleaning/polishing) paste and rubber cup, cements, etc. are used in single patient dose units and disposed after use.
+The composites, bonding agents, prophylaxis (cleaning/polishing) paste and rubber cup, cements, etc. are used in single patient dose units and disposed of after use.

 Equipment designed for infection control!

-The American-made ADEC equipment is designed with non-retraction valves, so that the water spray tubes will not draw any saliva contamination back into the system.
+The American-made ADEC equipment is designed with non-retraction valves so that the water spray tubes will not draw any saliva contamination back into the system.
 The hoses have a quick flush valve so that the lines are further flushed out after patients.
-The Kavo and other handpieces are all autoclaved after every patient, so that you are treated with an instrument that has been sterilized to hospital operating room standards.
+The Kavo and other handpieces are all autoclaved after every patient so that you are treated with an instrument that has been sterilized to hospital operating room standards.
 The connection to the ADEC dental unit is a quick connect coupler, which also minimizes contamination.

 What About AIDS?
 What About Hepatitis?

-What about the Water Lines and Biofilms?
+What about Water Lines and Biofilms?

-We have been proactive and all of our dental units are fit withDentaPure® DP365 water line systems that put a minute but adequate amount of iodine in the water to kill the biofilm bacteria for a full year.
+We have been proactive, and all of our dental units are fit withDentaPure® DP365 water line systems that put a minute but adequate amount of iodine in the water to kill the biofilm bacteria for a full year.

 The FDA indication allows them to claim that their system:

-The 200 colony forming units per cubic millimeter is the ADA standard that dental offices are supposed to meet.
-This system is certified for a full year and at considerable cost a new filter is installed each year.
+The 200 colony-forming units per cubic millimeter is the ADA standard that dental offices are supposed to meet.
+This system is certified for a full year, and at considerable cost, a new filter is installed each year.

 What does all this Infection Control cost?

 The cost of this high level of infection control is great.
-The autoclavable handpieces are more than twice the cost of non-autoclavable ones and they have to be factory repaired and replaced much more frequently.
-We also need many more of them due to the time for cleaning, bagging and autoclaving between patients.
+The autoclavable handpieces are more than twice the cost of non-autoclavable ones, and they have to be factory repaired and replaced much more frequently.
+We also need many more of them due to the time for cleaning, bagging, and autoclaving between patients.
 The sterilization bags and many disposables used are much more expensive than reusables.
 It takes considerable staff time to carry out this attention to detail.
-The separate system of handling medical wastes is another area of attention and cost that we carry.
+The separate system of handling medical wastes is another area of emphasis and cost that we carry.
 Between $16 and $35 per patient visit goes to infection control, not including the higher initial cost of the equipment and for its repair and maintenance.